eapax/speedy/README.md

 ## Usage.

 To run the model, first edit the `run.sh` script so that `LD_LIBRARY_PATH` points to the appropriate RPE library.
-Currently, the default branch of this repository is stochastic_rounding, which interacts with the branch of the RPE developed by Matthew Chantry to support stochastic rounding.
+Currently, the default branch of this repository is `stochastic_rounding`, which interacts with the branch of the RPE developed by Matthew Chantry to support stochastic rounding.
 Next set
 `OUT` to the directory in which you want the output to be